johanhenriksson/zinterface/README.md

 };
 ```

-Which simplifies the usage significantly:
+This simplifies the usage significantly:

 ```zig
 const square = Square { .side = 2 };